About the hall

 How to find us

-The hall is situated close to the village centre, about 300 metres from The George pub, near to an atractive direction post.
+The hall is situated close to the village centre, about 300 metres from The George pub.
 The full address is Beresford Lane, Alstonefield, DE6 2FR.
 Map

-There is a visiting Post Office service at the hall on Mondays (1pm-4pm) and Thursdays (miiday – 2pm).
+There is a visiting Post Office service at the hall on Mondays (1pm-4pm) and Thursdays (midday – 2pm).